 - Coverage Amount – it is advisable to take a policy that has a minimum of $50,000 coverage.
 This will give you a decent amount of coverage.

 - Coverage Period –Ideally, you should be covered with a visitor to Canada emergency medical insurance during your entire stay here in Winnipeg or whichever part of Canada you’re going to stay when you arrive.

 - Time of application – your visitor to Canada insurance plan will vary depending on when you wish to obtain the policy.
 There are limitations for individuals implementing an insurance plan after arrival to Canada such as a waiting period depending on how long the visitor has stayed in Canada before applying for coverage; The waiting period is usually between 48 hours to seven days.

 - Exclusions of pre–existing medical conditions – basic visitors to Canada insurance policies such as an Essential Plan does not cover pre-existing medical conditions, if you or your visiting loved ones have pre-existing medical conditions, it is wise to implement a more comprehensive policy that covers pre-existing conditions such as a Premiere Plan.
 (Please carefully read the policy wording(s).)

 How to get a Visitors to Canada Insurance

-If on the other hand, you’re a Canadian resident who wish to get a policy for your loved ones who are coming to Canada, you have the option of acquiring it online, via phone or in person.
+If on the other hand, you’re a Canadian resident who wishes to get a policy for your loved ones who are coming to Canada, you have the option of acquiring it online, via phone, or in person.

 You can get a tourist insurance quote and purchase your insurance policy from our partner provider through this link.